namdo1225/namdo1225/README.md

 ### About Me:

 I'm working as a software engineer at the [Ephibian](https://www.ephibian.com/) on their retirement plan project.
-I am gaining full-stack development experience using Next.js, TypeScript, React, Thymeleaf, and Java to continuously improve our client's website and customer's experiences.
+I am gaining full-stack development experiences using Next.js, TypeScript, React, Thymeleaf, and Java to continuously improve our client's website and customer's experiences.

 - Help transition [Thaddeus Resource Center](https://www.thaddeus.org/)'s website from Webflow to Next.js to save on development cost and allow for full customization of the design.
 - Troubleshoot customer issues using SQL.